 10. Infinity Rainbow Ornament

 Various symbols have been associated with awareness of autism spectrum disorder, such as the color blue, puzzle pieces and a butterfly.
 Created with the help of neurodiverse advocates, the infinity rainbow was introduced in 2005 for Autistic Pride Day.
 The infinity rainbow symbolizes “diversity with infinite variations and infinite possibilities.”
-Available on Etsy.
+Available on Amazon.

 11. Purple Cactus Benefiting Alzheimer’s Awareness